Rethora/bestbuy-scalper/assets/help.md

 3. 'Something went wrong error'
    - Sometimes Best Buy forbids requests if too many hits are being made on server
    - More specifically on login
-   - Try again later (maybe a couple hours)
+   - Try again later (maybe a couple of hours)